yu0307/LaraFrame/README.md

 - config/felaraframe/
 - public/feiron/felaraframe/
 5. **Important!** This package is also going to perform several migrations.
 Please refer to the following changes and make backups of your tables if they are present.
+6. **Since I can't seem to have package auto publish assets**. make sure you run the following command at the end and every updates of this package.

+    ```
+        php artisan vendor:publish --provider="feiron\felaraframe\FeLaraFrameServiceProvider" --force
+        php artisan storage:link
+    ```

     ```
     Schema to be Created/Modified:
     [lf_notes]: